Curriculum Intent Statement

 Our school curriculum from Y1-6 centres around exciting topic themes.
 Each topic theme has one or two lead subjects and also includes a number of other subject areas from the National Curriculum, which link to the topic.
 This ensures that the curriculum has breadth and depth with clear progression.
 Some subjects are taught discretely and use other schemes of work.
 These include: Religious Education, which follows the Lancashire Agreed Syllabus; French which follows the Rigolo scheme; PE taught through the Lancashire PE scheme of work and Music which is delivered through the Charanga program.

 We deliver a mastery approach to Maths with an emphasis on developing fluency and reasoning skills.
-In Literacy, we provide a curriculum that engages children with high quality and challenging texts whilst ensuring children are confident and proficient in the key skills of reading and writing.
+In English, we provide a curriculum that engages children with high quality and challenging texts whilst ensuring children are confident and proficient in the key skills of reading and writing.
+We use Read Write Inc for Phonics in Reception and Key Stage 1 and we follow the Ruth Miskin Literacy and Language texts in Key Stage 2.

 Castle View Primary School provides a highly inclusive environment where learners enjoy their education and are encouraged to take responsibility and build independence.
 Our planning ensures we provide children with memorable visits through curriculum enhancements in and out of school.
 We review our curriculum to ensure it is creative and engaging, accessible whilst challenging.
 We believe that enjoyment of the curriculum promotes achievement, confidence and good behaviour.